Introduction to React

 It seems a bit difficult, but it is easy to implement and learn.

 Who Uses React?

-Internet giants like Facebook, Instagram, Netflix, New York Times, Yahoo Mail, Khan Academy, WhatsApp, Vivaldi Browser, Codecademy, and Dropbox are using React in one or the other way.
+- Internet giants like Facebook, Instagram, Netflix, New York Times, Yahoo Mail, Khan Academy, WhatsApp, Vivaldi Browser, Codecademy, and Dropbox are using React in one or the another way.
 Sberbank of Russia has also used React o develop their bank’s website.

 - SEO friendly